Background pattern

 The tablets should be taken orally.

-Acetazolamide should be administered preferably in the morning, on an empty stomach, although if nausea or vomiting appears, it can be administered with milk or food to reduce gastrointestinal intolerance.
-Food does not delay or reduce the rate of absorption or the degree of absorption.
+Acetazolamide should be administered preferably on an empty stomach, although if nausea or vomiting appears, it can be administered with milk or food to reduce gastrointestinal intolerance.
+Food does not delay or reduce the absorption rate.

-Due to its diuretic effect, if given in a single dose, it should be administered in the morning, and if administered in more than one dose, the last dose should be given before 18-20 hours in the evening to avoid interfering with the patient's nighttime rest.
+Due to its diuretic effect, if given in a single dose, it should be administered in the morning, and if administered in more than one dose, the last dose should be given before 6-8 pm to avoid interfering with the patient's nighttime rest.

 If you take more Edemox than you should